20216238/PatronizingLanguageDetection/README.txt

 The notebook PatronizeUsBertModelBetaTrainingTask1.ipynb contains the workings to fine-tune a pre-tokenized bert model, which should achieve high accuracies and f1 scores on the pcl training data.

 The last notebook,BertModelTask2FineTuning.ipynb, looks at fine-tuning the bert model for the second SemEval Task 2.

+GitHub link for the code can be found at https://github.com/kevinTheQuigley/pleasePatronizeUs

+So long thanks for all the fish!